-Severity of Event Score

-Dying or being permanently disabled 5

-Serious injury/long-term illness 4

-Temporary disability/3 days off sick 3

-Will need medical attention 2

-Minor injury e.g. bruise, graze 1
+Severity of Event Score Dying or being permanently disabled (Catastrophic) 5 Serious injury/long-term illness (Critical) 4 Temporary disability/3 days off sick (Moderate) 3 Will need medical attention (Marginal) 2 Minor injury e.g. bruise, graze (Negligible) 1

-11. The final risk score is determined by multiplying the likelihood of n event happening and multiplying it by the severity of the consequences should that event occur.
+11. The final risk score is determined by multiplying the likelihood of an event happening and multiplying it by the severity of the consequences should that event occur.
 This generates a final risk score between 1 and 25.
 Activities are manged in accordance with that final score as follows:

-Final Score Action to be Taken 16-25 Stop!
+Final Score Action to be Taken 20, 25 High High risk level, High priority.
+Stop!
 Do not start activity again until risk is controlled.
-10-15 High risk level, High priority.
+10-16 Serious A serious risk.
 Take action straight away to control the risk.
-6-9 Medium risk level.
+4-9 Medium Medium risk level.
 Tighten up controls and make a plan to do something about risk.
-3-5 Fairly low risk level.
-Low priority but keep possible action in mind.
-1-2 Low or trivial risk.
+1-3 Low Low or trivial risk.
 No further action required.